kamilfranek/kamilfranek.github.io/_posts/2018-01-14-3-essential-tips-how-to-evaluate-your-sales-team-performance.md

 type: "article"
 categories:
 tags:
-excerpt: "Who are your best salespeople or sales teams and who are the worst ones?
+excerpt: "Who are your best salespeople and who are the worst ones?
 Do you reward salespeople for luck or skill?
 Here are 3 sales analytics tips to evaluate performance of your sales team.
 It is about using the right metrics and appropriate data visualisation."
 header:
  teaser: "assets/images/performance_vs_growth_matrix_teaser.png"

 ---
-If you are a sales leader, sales manager or a sales analytics professional, one question that you will need to answer is who are your best salespeople or sales teams and who are the worst ones.
+If you are a sales leader, sales manager or a sales analytics professional, one question that you will need to answer is who are your best salespeople and who are the worst ones.
 It is not a straightforward task to tackle and will be heavily influenced by the situation in your company.
 That being said, in practice, one *"straightforward"* solution is very often used in a form of traditional sales leaderboard.
 We all love Leaderboards, don't we?
 But are they really the right tool for ranking of your salespeople?

 >I will try to argue that although there is nothing wrong with a leaderboard as such, it is misused in practice.
 The main problem is not the leaderboard itself but metric that is used in it and I will suggest three alternatives which I find more appropriate.